December 31, 2019Our Top 5 Blog Posts of 2019

 Enterprises use a variety of plans of action to become data-driven.
 Many are deploying self-service analytics environments in an effort to bring business users to the data, reducing time to insight as well as allowing their IT teams to focus on their job.
 Others are adopting much more advanced technologies.
 The truth is that including cultural changes within the organization is a key element to succeed, even if the metrics are hard to capture.

-In our 6 Principles of Modern Data Architecture post, we explain how important it is to see data as a shared asset.
+In our post about the 6 data architecture principles, we explain how important it is to see data as a shared asset.
 This means that BI users need to change the way they see data and perform analysis.
 We also talk about how vital it is to have a common data vocabulary and a single source of truth to overcome the ‘veracity’ challenge.

 What might seem like an entire universe of organizational optimization based on data can be encapsulated into four key steps: